johngavel/Terminal/README.md

 The Terminal handles left/right arrows for editing, up/down arrows for history, and tab for auto-complete.

 The default tokenizer for commands is a space (' ').
-This is non-configurable at this time.
+This is configurable via the setTokenizer method.

 Some simple commands that I have implemented, include rebooting the device, setting the device to Upload Mode (For the Raspberry Pi Pico, type in the command and you don't have to push any buttons or reset the device), simple status commands of the code in progress.
 You can read parameters for the command line for turning on and off gpio lines.